He descended from heaven; sent by God. To become a human being Jesus emptied Himself of the form of God and of equality with God.

 The Baptist said, “After me comes a Man who has a higher rank than I, for He existed before me” (John 1:29).

 Jesus said, “Before Abraham was, I am” (John 8:58).

 He shared glory with God “before the world was” (John 17:5).

 He is “from long ago, from the days of eternity” (Micah 5:2).

 “In the beginning was the Word, and the Word was with God” (John 1:1).
 The “beginning” is the beginning of time.
-There was no time when He was not.
+In other words, there was no time when He was not.

 “He is before all things” (Col. 1:17).